Computer History Museum Leads Software Research and Preservation with New Center Launch

 The center is already well represented on the Museum’s blog, @CHM, with in-depth posts that are enhanced by imagery of artifacts and videos of software demonstrations and oral histories.
 Examples include “Slide Logic: The Emergence of Presentation Software and Prehistory of PowerPoint,” “The Deep History of Your Apps: Steve Jobs, NeXTSTEP, and Early Object-Oriented Programming,” and “NeXT: Steve Job’s dot.com IPO that Never Happened.”

 The center is also engaging with diverse communities through public events, workshops, and symposia.
-In March 2017, the Center for Software History will host a significant conference of computing historians, Command Lines, with a special focus on software.
+In March 2017, the Software History Center will host a significant conference of computing historians, Command Lines, with a special focus on software.
 The center’s curatorial team is also presenting their work at scholarly conferences such as the Society for the History of Technology and the Society for the Social Studies of Science.

 About the Computer History Museum